 Arrival: It is easy to reach Ystad by train from Copenhagen with a change of trains in Malmö (90 km total, 1.5 h).

-- 7 nights in private rooms in 3 and 4-star hotels and guesthouses as listed in the itinerary
+- 7 nights in private rooms in 3-star hotels and guesthouses as listed in the itinerary

 - 7 breakfasts

-- Detailed journey documentation and practical information: personalised trip notes and map (emailed before departure and a hard copy provided at first hotel; one set per room)
+- Detailed journey documentation and practical information: personalised trip notes and map (emailed before departure and a hard copy provided at the first hotel; one set per room), GPS tracks

-- Luggage transfers (1 pc up to 20 kg per person) on all walking days
+- Luggage transfers (1 pc up to 20 kg per person) on the walking days

 - Transfer Alunbruket – Brösarp station on Day 8